commandini/commandini.github.io/birthday_paradox.md

 | Large                  | <1000                            |
 | Enterprise             | >1000                            |

-Someone working for a medium business highly likely shares their birthday with some of their colleague(s).
+In any medium business, there is an employee highly likely sharing their birthday with some of their colleague(s).
-And it's certain that someone shares their birthday with some of their colleagues if they work for an enterprise.
+In any enterprise, there's certainly some employee sharing their birthday with some of their colleague(s).